getodk/docs/odkx-src/build-app.rst

 Useful Grunt Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~

+:guilabel:`grunt adbpull` : Perform all the Android Debug Bridge pull tasks.

+:guilabel:`grunt adbpull-logs` : Pull any logs stored in the device for debugging purposes.

+:guilabel:`grunt adbpull-csv` : Pull any exported csv files from the device.

+:guilabel:`grunt adbpush` : Perform all the Android Debug Bridge push tasks.

 :guilabel:`grunt addtable:tableid` : Will create the required directory structure for an individual table, including the forms directory.

+:guilabel:`grunt clean` : Wipes the device of all ODK-X data

+:guilabel:`grunt empty` : Remove unnecessary files to make an empty app-designer directory to work with.

+:guilabel:`grunt killall` : Force stops survey, tables and services on the connected device.

+:guilabel:`grunt setup` : Launches the login and sync screen on the connected device.

+:guilabel:`grunt uninstall` : Uninstall ODK-X tools from the connected device.

 :guilabel:`grunt xlsx-convert-all` : Takes all `.xlsx` files and converts them into a `formDef.json file`.
 Can be used instead of `XLSX` converter on the app designer.

-:guilabel:`grunt wipe-data` : Deletes the default tables/data included with app designer.

-:guilabel:`grunt setup` : Launches the login and sync screen on the connected device.

-:guilabel:`grunt kill all` : Force stops survey, tables and services on the connected device.

-:guilabel:`grunt uninstall` : Uninstall ODK-X tools from the connected device.

-:guilabel:`grunt adbpull` : Perform all the Android Debug Bridge pull tasks.

-:guilabel:`grunt adbpush` : Perform all the Android Debug Bridge push tasks.

-:guilabel:`grunt adbpull-logs` : Pull any logs stored in the device for debugging purposes.

 Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~